anupmehta702/ReviewService/review-service/README.md

 TODO
+1) Add insert statements in DB for existing products
+2) Correct WebsecurityConfig to use bcrypt for password
+3) change datatype of averageReview to double and noOfReviews to Long
+4) know all properties of postgres that are used
+5) Add HTTPS to loadbalancer
+6) Add password in secret file
+7) Read about networks in docker
+8) read about docker volume

+Done -
 1) Change output to success output for POST, PUT and Delete
-2) Correct WebsecurityConfig to use bcrypt for password
-2) change datatype of averageReview to double and noOfReviews to Long
 3) Add database
 4) Add cache
-5) know all properties of postgres that are used
-6) Add HTTPS to loadbalancer
-7) Add password in secret file
-8) Read about networks in docker
-9) read about docker volume

 docker-compose commands -
 1) go to base project